Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 30 Januari 2026 15.53.48 UTC
+- WIB: Jumat, 30 Januari 2026 16.52.02 UTC
-- WITA: Jumat, 30 Januari 2026 16.53.48 UTC
+- WITA: Jumat, 30 Januari 2026 17.52.02 UTC
-- WIT: Jumat, 30 Januari 2026 17.53.48 UTC
+- WIT: Jumat, 30 Januari 2026 18.52.02 UTC

 Kutipan Inspiratif:
-"The size of your problems is nothing compared with your ability to solve them.
-Dont overestimate your problems and underestimate yourself."
+"Don't get me wrong, there are sometimes if I go and see a really funny comedy, that I wished I had smoked a joint.
+I'll be honest with you.
+That's the truth."

-Kategori: motivational
+Kategori: funny